 Initial postdoctoral research fellow appointments are for a period of only one year.
 They may be renewed annually at the discretion of the faculty member and contingent upon advancement criteria being met.
 The appointment term clock continues regardless of any mentor changes within the institution.

-After the term limit has been reached, the postdoctoral fellow must be either request special consideration for an extension, be appointed to an MD Anderson faculty or classified position, or s/he must leave the institution.
+After the term limit has been reached, the postdoctoral fellow must either request special consideration for an extension, be appointed to an MD Anderson faculty or classified position, or s/he must leave the institution.

 - The minimum duration of a postdoctoral appointment is 6 months, maximum is 12 months.

 - Appointments are renewable.
 The appointment policy limits and individual to no more than five years in the postdoctoral title at MD Anderson, or a total of six years in postdoctoral appointments at any combination of institutions.

 - The minimum required stipend is equal to the current NIH PGY 0 for years of experience.

 - Confirmation of a current postdoctoral appointment is required from the home institution for Visiting Postdoctoral Fellow appointments.